KuzuLabz/expo-kagome/README.md

 # expo-kagome

-A Japanese morphological analyzer using the IPA dictionary.
+A react native port of [Kagome](https://github.com/ikawaha/kagome) using the IPA dictionary.

 ### Sizes
 ```